-Some History

-The term "nonholonomic system" was coined by Hertz (1894).
-The oldest publication that addresses the dynamics of a rolling rigid body known to the authors is Euler (1734), in which small oscillations of a rigid body moving without slipping on a horizontal plane were studied.
-Later, the dynamics of a rigid body rolling on a surface was studied in Routh (1860), Slesser (1861), Vierkandt (1892), and Walker (1896).
+Some History.
+The term "nonholonomic system" was coined by Hertz [1894].
+The oldest publication that addresses the dynamics of a rolling rigid body known to the authors is Euler [1734], where small oscillations of a rigid body moving without slipping on a horizontal plane were studied.
+Later, the dynamics of a rigid body rolling on a surface was studied in Routh [1860], Slesser [1861], Vierkandt [1892], and Walker [1896].

-The derivation of the equations of motion of a nonholonomic system in the form of the Euler-Lagrange equations corrected by some additional terms to take into account the constraints (but without Lagrange multipliers), was outlined by Ferrers (1872).
-The formal derivation of this form of equations was performed in Voronetz (1901).
-In the case in which some of the configuration variables are cyclic, such equations (now called Chaplygin equations) were obtained by Chaplygin in 1895 (and published two years later).
+The derivation of the equations of motion of a nonholonomic system in the form of the Euler-Lagrange equations corrected by some additional terms to take into account the constraints (but without Lagrange multipliers), was outlined by Ferrers [1872].
+The formal derivation of this form of equations was performed in Voronetz [1901].
+In the case when some of the configuration variables are cyclic, such equations (now called Chaplygin equations) were obtained by Chaplygin in 1895 (and published two years later).
 This result of Chaplygin eventually gave rise to the modern technique of nonholonomic reduction.
 Chaplygin also was first to realize the importance of an invariant measure in nonholonomic dynamics.